Trump in 'no rush' for deal with North Korea's Kim on second day of summit

 Trump reiterated North Korea’s potential, if a deal can be done, saying the isolated country could be an “economic powerhouse”.

-Despite the optimism, there’s been no sign of progress on the key issue of denuclearization at their second summit in eight months.
+They were joined by Kim’s top envoy Kim Yong Chol, U.S. Secretary of State Mike Pompeo and interpreters.
+U.S. National Security Adviser John Bolton looked on from a short distance but did not join the group.

+They chatted and gestured for a few minutes before going back inside.

-The two leaders have a series of meetings scheduled at the Metropole, beginning with a one-on-one session lasting 45 minutes, the White House said.
+Trump and Kim have a series of meetings scheduled at the Metropole and will later hold a “joint agreement signing ceremony”, the White House said.

 The White House has given no indication of what the signing ceremony might involve, although the two sides’ discussions have included the possibility of a political statement to declare the 1950-53 Korean War over.